 Switching fee and procedure

 Switching from Chapter 7 to Chapter 13 is usually an easy process.
 There is no conversion or switching fee.
 Also, there is no pre-requisite for any permission; but a motion or referendum has to be passed in the court to notify about the switch.
 To switch from Chapter 13 to Chapter 7 there is a fee of $25.
 Conversion is only possible if there hasn’t been any release of debt under Chapter 7 in the recent 8 years.
 A motion has to be passed for Chapter 13 to Chapter 7 switch also.
 For all this to happen, one has to be eligible for Chapter 7 as well as Chapter 13 guidelines.
 In case of ineligibility to switch and ineligibility to keep up with the existing Chapter program, a filer can request the court to dismiss the case.
 This will release the automatic stay shelter on you, and you shall be exposed to the lender’s ways of extracting their debt from you.
-Expert solutions and expert guidance are just a call away.
+Professional solutions and guidance are just a call away.
 Manage your bankruptcy in the best way possible by reaching out to +1 888-297-6203 now!